devsisters/XLSXasJSON.jl/README.md

 You may organize Excel data by columns or rows where the first column or row contains object key names and the remaining columns/rows contain object values.

-Expected use is offline translation of Excel data to JSON files, although all methods are exported for other uses.
+Expected use is offline translation of Excel data to JSON files

 ## Installation